 The program fills up quickly and there is usually a waiting list for participation.
 The GAP also acts as an informal referral service for SGU families who are looking for information regarding child care, nanny services, and/or schooling in Grenada.
 For more information, contact the GAP team (email@example.com)

-Family Weekend, a weekend event where family members of enrolled students from the School of Medicine and School of Veterinary Medicine are invited to visit the St. George’s University campus, usually occurs in late October.
-This event draws families from all over the world to the True Blue Campus to learn about the University, spend time on campus, and experience island life.
+Family Weekend, a weekend event where family members of enrolled students all programs are invited to visit the St. George’s University campus, usually occurs twice a year in Jaunary and August.
+This bi-annual event draws families from all over the world to the True Blue Campus to learn about the University, spend time on campus, and experience island life.
 In addition to campus and island tours, the event provides time to experience the beautiful island of Grenada with island tours, cultural performances and free time for exploring local venues.

 There are both public and private schools available in Grenada.
 American students have enrolled, in the past, in private schools that offer primary (ages 3–11) and secondary education (ages 11+) such as the Westmorland School, Beacon School, and the Grenada Montessori and Preparation School.
-Other private schools that offer primary education are Alpha Junior School, 3R’s Junior School, and a small one-room school run by Ms. Pat Hughes in Lance Aux Epines.
+Other private schools that offer primary education are Alpha Junior School, 3R’s Junior School, and a new primary school called Grace Lutheran School.

 Take note that religion is very much a part of Grenadian culture so most schools, whether public or private, will have time for devotions and prayer and will offer religion as an academic subject.
 Public secondary schools such as Presentation Brother’s College and Grenada Boys Secondary School (for boys) and St. Joseph’s Convent and Anglican High School (for girls) have children from the SGU community in attendance.
 Grenadian students from the above schools have received scholarships to excellent colleges in England and the United States after completing their education in Grenada.
 The costs of schools vary and children usually adapt to the differences with few problems.
 All school children wear uniforms.
 There are waiting lists at most private schools—writing to the school over the summer for information, application forms, and so forth, may ease your mind.
 Personal contact is the most valuable means of having your son or daughter enrolled.
 It is advised that you make contact and schedule an interview for you and your child within the first days of your arrival in Grenada.